phillip-kruger/phillip-kruger.github.io/_posts/2018-08-20-microprofile_openapi_swaggerui.md

 Using the Config API you can Personalize the UI.
 Here are the config keys you can use:

-* openapi-ui.copyrightBy - Adds a name to the copyright in the footer.
-Default to none.
+* **openapi-ui.copyrightBy** - Adds a name to the copyright in the footer.
+Defaults to none.
-* openapi-ui.copyrightYear - Adds the copyright year.
-Default to current year.
+* **openapi-ui.copyrightYear** - Adds the copyright year.
+Defaults to current year.
-* openapi-ui.title - Adds the title in the window.
-Default to "MicroProfile - Open API".
+* **openapi-ui.title** - Adds the title in the window.
+Defaults to "MicroProfile - Open API".
-* openapi-ui.serverInfo - Adds info on the server.
-Default to the system server info.
+* **openapi-ui.serverInfo** - Adds info on the server.
+Defaults to the system server info.
-* openapi-ui.contextRoot - Adds the context root.
-Default to the current value.
+* **openapi-ui.contextRoot** - Adds the context root.
+Defaults to the current value.
-* openapi-ui.swaggerUiTheme - Use a theme from swagger-ui-themes.
-Default to "flattop".
+* **openapi-ui.swaggerUiTheme** - Use a theme from swagger-ui-themes.
+Defaults to "flattop".
-* openapi-ui.swaggerHeaderVisibility - Show/hide the swagger logo header.
-Default to "visible".
+* **openapi-ui.swaggerHeaderVisibility** - Show/hide the swagger logo header.
+Defaults to "visible".
-* openapi-ui.exploreFormVisibility - Show/hide the explore form.
-Default to "hidden".
+* **openapi-ui.exploreFormVisibility** - Show/hide the explore form.
+Defaults to "hidden".
-* openapi-ui.serverVisibility - Show/hide the server selection.
-Default to "hidden".
+* **openapi-ui.serverVisibility** - Show/hide the server selection.
+Defaults to "hidden".
-* openapi-ui.createdWithVisibility - Show/hide the created with footer.
-Default to "visible".
+* **openapi-ui.createdWithVisibility** - Show/hide the created with footer.
+Defaults to "visible".

 Example: Adding this to ```META-INF/microprofile.properties```